hpc-io/pdc/docs/readme.md

 ## Developers' note for PDC
   + This note is for developers.
 It helps developers to understand the code structure of PDC code as fast as possible.
-  + PDC core data structure
+  + PDC core classes.
     - Property
       * Property in PDC serves as hint and metadata storage purposes.
       * Different types of object has different classes (struct) of properties.
       * See pdc_prop.c, pdc_prop.h and pdc_prop_pkg.h for details.
     - Container
-      * Unwrap the container property struct into basic types.
+      * Container property
       ```
       struct _pdc_cont_prop {
           /* This class ID is returned from PDC_find_id with an input of ID returned from PDC init.
 This is true for both object and container.